 - Use paintbrushes (or fingers) to paint on paper.
 You can use regular paper, card stock, or finger paint paper.

 This edible paint recipe is included in the Sensory Play Recipes eBook.
 You’ll find so many easy sensory ideas inside.
 You can get a free sample using the form below.

 My kids really enjoyed using this paint to create pictures.
 The pictures turned out so well.
 The paint gave a shiny, glossy finish.
 The kids were really pleased with the cool effect of that.

 Even after the paint dries, it maintains its shiny look.

 Each of the kids wanted to try tasting the paint.
 Snuggle Puppy ate almost as much as he painted with!
 Condensed milk painting is a simple sensory activity.
-It creates a visual, tactile and gustatory (taste) sensory experience.
+It engages the visual, tactile and gustatory (taste) sensory systems.

 I love suggesting this activity to other moms because most people already have the ingredients needed in their kitchens.
 This makes it an easy last minute or rainy day activity.

-Other sensory recipe activities you might want to check out:
+Other easy homemade sensory recipes you might want to check out: